Posted March 25, 2020

 Enhance your practice with CORE’s 2019-20 free professional learning webinars.
 From evidence-based practices to help ELs succeed to deep dives into assessing dyslexia and teaching math, it’s a convenient and free way to build your skills.
+All webinars are available to watch on-demand, on your own time.
 Please share these webinars with your team.
-Everyone is welcome!